Updated 25th July 2020

 Further, the survey found a wide variety of philosophical dispositions as well.
 From the 2017 EA Survey, we can see that almost 25% of EAs do not lean towards utilitarianism and a further 25% are not sure about their philosophical orientation.

 Source: EA Survey 2017

-The effective altruism community has a larger proportion of young people, white people, and males than the population as a whole.
+The effective altruism community has a larger proportion of young people, white people, and males than the general population.

-According to the 2019 EA Survey 2019 the average age of EAs is 31 years, is approximately 70% male, and approximately 87% white.
-This means as a community we have a long way to go to make it possible for people with different perspectives and experiences to make contributions which reflect their full potential.
+According to the EA Survey 2019, the community is approximately 70% male, 87% white, and its members are on average 31 years old.
+We have a long way to go to make it possible for people with different perspectives and experiences to make contributions which reflect their full potential.

-Here are some resources that will help you learn more about diversity and inclusion issues in the EA community, and may help you work on improving diversity in your own group.
+Here are some resources that will help you learn more about diversity and inclusion issues in the EA community.
+We recommend using them to improve diversity in your group.